bjcarlson42/blog-website-template-jekyll/_posts/2019-10-08-why-you-need-to-be-able-to-code-and-a-little-about-me.md

 tags: ['first post','internships','programming','python']
 comments: true
 author: Benjamin Carlson
 description: Hello and welcome to this website!
-It has always been a dream of mine to share things I am passionate about with the...
+It has always been a dream of mine to share things I am passionate about with the
+meta-description: Hello and welcome to my first blog post!
+My name is Benjamin Carlson and in this post I'll explain why you should code and learn python.
+keywords: 'first blog post, why you should code, learn python'
 img: /assets/img/posts/1-about-me/about-me.jpg
 alt: About Me Img
 ---